Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/utils/config.md

 }
 ```

 Here we have implemented some BepInEx configuration attributes to act as a showcase for what BepInEx has to offer, as well as our own implementation of synced attributes.
-This allows admins defined in the servers adminlist.txt to change the values on the fly, however clients without admin have no control over this config.
+This allows admins defined in the servers adminlist.txt to change the values on the fly, however clients without admin have no control over this configs.